theacodes/structy/README.md

 ### Including Structy's runtime

-The runtime is included with the `structy_generator` package.
-It's import name is `structy`.
+The runtime can be installed by installing the `structy` package.

 ### Using generated code